Modality

 OSE3200L Geometric Optics Lab

+Laboratory for the companion course OSE3200 (Geometrical Optics).
 Light as rays.
 Reflection, refraction, transmission.
 Lenses, mirrors, prisms.
 Image formation, beam manipulation.
-Measure and characterize optical systems including telescopes, cameras, and microscopes.
+Measure and characterize optical systems like telescopes, cameras, and microscopes.

 OSE4410 Optoelectronics

 Introduction to the principles and design of semiconductor optoelectronic devices including photodiodes, solar cells, light-emitting diodes, laser diodes, and CCDs.
-Applications include photovoltaics, displays, imaging.
+Applications include photovoltaics, displays, photodetection, and optical communications.

 OSE4410L Optoelectronics Laboratory

-Experiments in the basics of semiconductor optoelectronic devices including photodiodes, light-emitting diodes, laser diodes, CCDs.
-Applications include solar cells, displays, photodetection, and optical communications
+Basics of semiconductor optoelectronic devices including photodiodes, light-emitting diodes, laser diodes, CCDs.
+Applications include solar cells, displays, photodetection, and optical communications.

 OSE4470 Fiber-Optic Communications